 Quick Guide to Nutritious Meals

-Planning saves time and allows the opportunity to pack the family meal with an extra nutritional punch.
+Planning saves time and allows the opportunity to pack a family meal with an extra nutritional punch.
 Before you make your shopping list and head to the grocery store, consider the following criteria for healthier options:

 - Include at least one selection from each of the five food groups: grains, vegetables, fruits, dairy and protein foods.

 - Limit foods that are fried or highly refined.

 - Incorporate high-fiber foods such as whole-grain breads and cereals, vegetables, fruits, beans, nuts and seeds.

 Here is a balanced and nutritious dinner that the entire family will love: Mediterranean chicken breast (a boneless, skinless chicken breast baked for 20 minutes with lemon juice, a pinch of oregano and topped with feta cheese); steamed broccoli; brown rice; low-fat vanilla yogurt topped with fresh berries; and a glass of water.